linozen/exocortex/content/refs/python-for-everybody.md

 [17, 2, 3]
 ```

 While sometimes useful, you should avoid aliasing mutable objects.
+Aliasing
-Aliasing immutable object is not such a big deal as it hardly ever makes
+immutable object is not such a big deal as it hardly ever makes a difference.
-a difference.

-#### List Arguments {#list-arguments}
+#### List Arguments

-The following function `delete_head` removes the first element from a
+The following function `delete_head` removes the first element from a list:
-list:

 ```python
 def delete_head(t):